 A certificate in entrepreneurial studies is granted to students who fulfill the following requirements:

-- complete an entrepreneurship internship with a start-up company who's been in business for 5 years or less and has less than 200 employees and complete a 2-3 page write-up about it;
+- Complete an approved 60-hour entrepreneurship internship with a start-up company who's been in business for 5 years or less and has less than 200 employees and complete a 2-3 page write-up about it.

-- participate in entrepreneurship-related extracurricular activities and provide a short write-up on their experiences; and
+- Engage in the entrepreneurship ecosystem (attend minimum of 8 events) and provide a short write-up on their experiences.

 Required Courses and Credits